Why is My Monstera Transparent?

 transparent leaf on rubber tree from sunburn

-Yeah, there’s nothing to done here.
+Yeah, there’s nothing to be done here.
 The plant is 100% a-ok.
 But that leaf is scarred for life.

-5 – Nutrient Deficiency
+Nutrient Deficiency

-6 – Cold Damage
+Cold Damage

-A lot of house plants aren’t too fussed about being cold.
-They’re not gonna get THAT cold when they’re inside, unless they’re in a bathroom or unused room.
-Monstera are fairly cold hardy – just not at all frost hardy.
+A lot of houseplants aren’t too fussed about being cold.
+They’re not gonna get THAT cold when they’re inside unless they’re in a bathroom or unused room.
+Monstera are fairly cold-hardy – just not at all frost-hardy.

-7 – Bacterial/Fungal disease
+Bacterial/Fungal disease

-8 – Physical Damage
+Physical Damage

-Physical damage rarely causes transparent leaves – usually it causes tears – but if you regularly touch leaves that aren’t hardened off yet, you can get weird translucent patches.
+Physical damage rarely causes transparent leaves – usually, it causes tears – but if you regularly touch leaves that aren’t hardened off yet, you can get weird translucent patches.

 You might be all ‘I don’t touch new leaves’ and I believe you.